 However, we identify an implicit assumption in the Klauck-Prakash lower bound argument: it applies only to protocols in which the verifier's messages to the prover are independent of the input.
-This happened to hold in all previous SIPs, which are ultimately descended from the sum-check protocol of Lund et al. [32].
-Furthermore, this assumption is harmless in the classical theory of interactive proofs where public-coin protocols can simulate privatecoin ones with just a polynomial blowup in cost [21].
+This happened to hold in all previous SIPs, which are ultimately descended from the sum-check protocol of Lund et al. [27].
+Furthermore, this assumption is harmless in the classical theory of interactive proofs where public-coin protocols can simulate private-coin ones with just a polynomial blowup in cost [16].
 However, these simulation results fail subtly in the streaming setting, and we show that this failure is intrinsic by giving a number of new upper bounds.

-1.1.
-New Results: Exponentially Improved Constant-Round SIPs.
-We start by showing that even two-message SIPs are exponentially more powerful than previously believed, on certain problems.
-For now we state our results informally, using the $\tilde{O}$ -notation to suppress "lower order" factors.
+1.1 New Results: Exponentially Improved Constant-Round SIPs

+We start by showing that even two-round SIPs are exponentially more powerful than previously believed, on certain problems.
+For now we state our results informally, using the \tilde{O} -notation to suppress "lower order" factors.
 We give formal theorem statements later in the paper, after all definitions are in place.

-RESULT 1.1 (Formalized in Theorem 3.1).
-There is a two-message SIP with cost $\hat{O}(\log n)$ for answering point queries on a stream over the universe [n].
+▶ Result 1.1 (Formalized in Theorem 3.1).
+There is a two-round SIP with cost $\tilde{O}(\log n)$ for answering point queries on a stream over the universe [n].

 The SIP that achieves this upper bound is based on an abstract protocol that we call the polynomial evaluation protocol.
 Crucially, unlike the sum-check protocols used in previous SIPs, it involves an interaction where the verifier's message to the prover depends on part of the input; specifically, it depends on the query.
-Note that need to exchange at least two messages is likely unavoidable in practice even if verifiability is not a concern: one message may be required for the verifier to communicate the query to the prover, with a second message required for the prover to reply.
+Note that two rounds of interaction is likely unavoidable in practice even if verifiability is not a concern: one round may be required for the verifier to communicate the query to the prover, with a second round required for the prover to reply.

-Adding a third message allows us to answer selection queries, of which an important special case is median-finding.
+Adding a third round of interaction allows us to answer selection queries, of which an important special case is median-finding.

-RESULT 1.2 (Formalized in Theorem 3.7).
-There is a three-message SIP with cost $\tilde{O}(\log n)$ for determining the exact median of a stream of numbers from [n].
+▶ Result 1.2 (Formalized in Theorem 3.7).
+There is a three-round SIP with cost $O(\log n)$ for determining the exact median of a stream of numbers from [n].

-We can in fact answer fairly complex queries with three messages and polylogarithmic cost.
+We can in fact answer fairly complex queries with three rounds and polylogarithmic cost.
 For instance, given a data set presented as a stream of points from a metric space, we can answer exact nearest neighbor queries to the data set very efficiently, even in high dimensions.
 This is somewhat surprising, given that even the offline version of the problem seems to exhibit a curse of dimensionality.

-RESULT 1.3 (Formalized in Theorem 3.4).
-For data sets consisting of points from $[n]^d$ under certain metrics, such as the Manhattan distance $\ell_1^d$ or the Euclidean distance $\ell_2^d$ , there is a three-message SIP with cost poly $(d, \log n)$ allowing exact nearest neighbor queries to the data set.
+▶ Result 1.3 (Formalized in Theorem 3.4).
+For data sets consisting of points from $[n]^d$ under a reasonable metric, such as the Manhattan distance l_1^d or the Euclidean distance l_2^d , there is a three-round SIP with cost poly $(d, \log n)$ allowing exact nearest neighbor queries to the data set.

-We also give similarly efficient two-message SIPs for other well-studied query problems, such as range counting queries (Theorem 3.6), where a stream of data points is followed by a query range and the goal is to determine the number of points in the range that appeared in the stream, and pattern matching queries (even with wildcards), where a streamed text is followed by a (short) query pattern.
-The pattern matching SIP is highlighted in the following informal result.
+We also give similarly efficient two-round SIPs for other well-studied query problems, such as range counting queries (Theorem 3.6), where a stream of data points is followed by a query range and the goal is to determine the number of points in the range that appeared in the stream, and pattern matching queries (Theorem 3.8), where a streamed text is followed by a (short) query pattern.